The NBA's Rising Son 'Dunks the Sun'

 “I never heard of anyone thinking about dunking the sun,” Davis said.
 “With the photographer, it’s kind of like he’s the point guard and I’m the forward.
 Like a screen and roll, we’ve got to be together and have good communication."

-We were so stunned by the photo, we decide to offer it up as a downloadable wallpaper (link here and more options below.)
+We were so stunned by the photo, we decide to offer it up as a downloadable wallpaper (link here.)
 Think of them as early holiday presents from us to you.
 Stick them on your desktop, phone, social profile … go crazy and even print a poster!

 We all learned in elementary school that the sun is the star at the center of the solar system — and it’s not an exaggeration to say that Davis is the star at the center of the NBA universe.